Yipit/sleepyhollow/docs/headless.md

 qtwebkit library is installed by a separate package.

 ps.: I didn't test this strategy yet, so it will probably fail! :)

-# Wait for Qt5

-There's a patch that separates the `QtWebKitWidgets` from the `QtWebKit` binding and ships two different shared libraries.
-So we'll probably give it a try when this version becomes stable.